 Poinsettias are bright and beautiful symbols of the holiday season.
 Their mere presence in a room transforms the space into a more festive and merry place.

-Though they are commonly sold as holiday gift plants, you can keep them growing year-round.
-They are fairly easy to care for, and can live for many years.
+Though they are commonly sold as gift plants, you can keep them growing year-round.
+They are fairly easy to keep alive, and can last for many years.

-Below I will show you everything you need to about how to grow poinsettia plants through the holidays, and beyond.
-You’ll get tons of info about them, and learn everything from watering to light, humidity, soil, repotting, fertilizer, getting them to turn red each year, and more!
+You’ll get tons of information about them, and learn everything from watering to light, humidity, soil, repotting, fertilizing, and much more!

 Information About Poinsettias

-The poinsettia (Euphorbia pulcherrima) is a member of the latex family, and is native to Mexico and Guatemala.
+The poinsettia (Euphorbia pulcherrima) is a member of the latex family.
+They’re native to Mexico and Guatemala, where they can become as tall as 10′.

 Their ease of care and maintenance contribute to their popularity.
-Poinsettias are a symbol of the season and an iconic part of our holiday culture.
+Well, that and the fact that they’re a symbol of the Christmas season, and an iconic part of our holiday culture.

-There are hundreds of different cultivars and varieties of poinsettias.
-Traditionally they are red, and that remains the most popular color on the market today.
+There are hundreds of different types of poinsettias that you can grow these days.
+Traditionally they are red, and that remains the most popular color on the market.

 The sizes of each variety vary considerably as well.
-During the holiday season, you can find poinsettias that grow no more than 3-4 inches tall.
-While larger, and more established plants are usually several feet tall.
+During the holiday season, you can find small ones that grow no more than 3-4″ tall.
+While larger ones can be several feet tall.

 Poinsettia Flowers